 - Check that your water pipes in exposed or cold areas are insulated, for example outside toilets.
-Wrap the pipes in some insulating material or a bath towel, Ensure the pipe is adequately clipped/secured to the wall before attaching insulation material.
+Wrap the pipes in some insulating material or a bath towel, ensure the pipe is adequately clipped/secured to the wall before attaching insulation material.

 - Know where your stop tap is situated in your property.
 You might need to turn it off in a hurry.
 That way, you can turn the water off quickly if any pipes leak or your water tank bursts.
-If you have to be away from your home for a few days, then turn off the stop tap and.
+If you have to be away from your home for a few days, then turn off the stop tap.

 Where is the stop tap/valve?

 You will find the internal stop tap where the main water supply pipe enters the house.
 This is usually situated under the kitchen sink, but if it’s not located there, then it might be possible that it could be in any one of the rooms; downstairs toilet, side of the chimney breast or in the garage.
 If your property has a storage tank, the stop tap will be near to the tank, possibly in the airing cupboard or in the roof space.